 Just how do you find the best spots among the enticing window displays, lantern-lined lanes, heady smells and promises of buffet brilliance?
 Should you opt for the busiest restaurant or the emptiest tea parlour?
 Do you go by internet reviews or trust that last fortune cookie?
 Does anywhere offer any peace and quiet?

-As a fortnight of Year of the Dog celebrations kick-off around the world, we thought we’d seek the secrets of some well-travelled friends to ensure that whether you’re in Soho or Singapore, you know just where to eat, where to drink, where to shop and what to see… Waste-free cocktails, late-night doughnuts, hidden city gardens – you’ll never be without a Chinatown tip again.
+As the world gears up for Year of the Pig celebrations we thought we’d seek the secrets of some well-travelled friends to ensure that whether you’re in Soho or Singapore, you know just where to eat, where to drink, where to shop and what to see… Waste-free cocktails, late-night doughnuts, hidden city gardens – you’ll never be without a Chinatown tip again.